yassun7010/turu-py/docs/testing.md

 ## Response Injection
 Turu supports `MockConnection` for all of the database adapters.

-`MockConnection` has an `inject_response` method that allows you to write automated tests by injecting the return value corresponding to the Row type specified in the `execute_map` / `executemany_map`.
+`MockConnection` has an `inject_response` method that allows you to write automated tests by injecting the return value corresponding to the Row type specified in the `Cursor.execute_map` / `Cursor.executemany_map`.

 ```python
 --8<-- "README.md:inject_response"
 ```

+!!! tip
+    The `MockConnection.chain` method is used to make method chains more readable.
+    It improves code readability when using black formatter.

-For queries that do not require a return value, such as INSERT, `inject_response` can be injected as `None`.
+For queries that do not require a return value, such as INSERT, `MockConnection.inject_response` can be injected as `None`.

 ```python
 # The production code